Family Affair (1966 TV series)

 Family Affair is an American sitcom starring Brian Keith and Sebastian Cabot that aired on CBS from September 12, 1966, to March 4, 1971.
 The series explored the trials of well-to-do engineer and bachelor Bill Davis (Keith) as he attempted to raise his brother's orphaned children in his luxury New York City apartment.
-Davis's traditional English gentleman's gentleman, Mr. Giles French (Cabot), also had adjustments to make as he became saddled with the responsibility of caring for 15-year-old Cissy (Kathy Garver) and the six-year-old twins, Jody (Johnny Whitaker) and Buffy (Anissa Jones).
+Davis' traditional English gentleman's gentleman, Mr. Giles French (Cabot), also had adjustments to make as he became saddled with the responsibility of caring for 15-year-old Cissy (Kathy Garver) and the six-year-old twins, Jody (Johnny Whitaker) and Buffy (Anissa Jones).

 Family Affair ran for 138 episodes in five seasons.
 The show was created and produced by Edmund Hartmann and Don Fedderson, also known for My Three Sons and The Millionaire.

 Storyline

 Indiana native William "Bill" Davis is a successful civil engineer who develops major projects all over the world.
-A wealthy bachelor, Bill lives in a large apartment in Manhattan's Upper East Side, and has a British manservant, Giles French (usually called "Mr. French" or just "French"), as his valet.
+A wealthy bachelor, Bill lives in a large apartment on Manhattan's Upper East Side, and has a British manservant, Giles French (usually called "Mr. French" or just "French"), as his valet.

 A year prior to the series, Bill's brother Bob and his wife Mary were killed in a car crash in Indiana, orphaning their three children – teenager Cissy, and younger twins Jody and Buffy.
 His other relatives believe that Bill is the one most capable of supporting them, so the three move in with him in New York.
-Consequently, Bill's solitary lifestyle gets turned upside down.
+Consequently, Bill's bachelor lifestyle gets turned upside down.

 Initially, "Uncle Bill" is none too pleased to have the three youngsters living with him, but he soon grows fond of them.
 Mr. French, who effectively becomes a nanny in addition to his valet duties, is also flustered by the erratic situation at first, but he, too, develops an affinity for them.
 Over time, the bachelor, the butler, and the three orphans find themselves becoming a close-knit family.

 Other characters

-When Sebastian Cabot became ill, Giles's brother, Nigel "Niles" French (John Williams) was introduced.
+When Sebastian Cabot became ill, Giles' brother, Nigel "Niles" French (John Williams) was introduced.
 He worked for the Davis family for nine episodes in 1967, while Giles was said to be touring with the Queen in the Commonwealth countries.
 In the final season, Bill hired a part-time housekeeper, Emily Turner (Nancy Walker), to assist Mr. French.

-Various other characters were also seen regularly, including several acquaintances of Mr. French's who are in service (most notably Miss Faversham, played by Heather Angel), colleagues of Bill's, and friends of Cissy's.
+Various other characters were also seen regularly, including several acquaintances of Mr. French who are in service (most notably Miss Faversham, played by Heather Angel), colleagues of Bill's, and friends of Cissy's.